• Skip to main content

 You can also feed your chinchilla dried cranberries and apples.
 Pet owners often feed these to their chinchillas as a treat.
 Don’t make the mistake of feeding them anything that isn’t dehydrated.
 Your pet can’t consume those.

-Dried nuts and berries are delicious for these little rodents, but again, be sure to give them these treats in small quantities.
-Dried blueberries are a great choice, too, since they are rich in antioxidants.
+Nuts and dried berries are delicious for these little rodents, but again, be sure to give them these treats in small quantities.
+Chinchillas can eat nuts and dried berries, but the high fat and sugar content respectively mean they can only eat very little of either.

 Perhaps the best of all are goji berries.
 Not only can chinchillas eat goji berries, but they are probably the best fruit of all, because they have less sugar.
 But stick to dried goji berries.